Knowing when to start seeds indoors can be quite confusing! Simply keep this in mind.

 On the other hand, tomatoes are very easy to grow from seed quickly.
 I also want to grow select varieties, which are much easier to find by ordering a seed packet.
 However, tomatoes can take a while to produce fruit, so I want to get them off to an earlier start.
 It’s a lot cheaper and doesn’t take much effort to start my tomatoes by seed indoors in order to get them going early.

 Lastly, lettuce is easy to grow and likes the colder spring weather.
 So, I can choose to start some indoors to get a really early start.
 I can also direct sow some later outdoors too.
 I like to grow lettuce in successions, so I can harvest it at intervals.

 Clyde’s Garden Planner.
 Clyde sent me this planner for free to try.
-He didn’t ask for anything in return, just to simply try it out.
 I think it’s a handy tool, so I offered to write a blog post and include it.

 This post originally appeared on http://www.EARTHeim.com.
 There may be links to products in this post.
 As an Amazon Associate I earn a commission from qualifying purchases made through these links.
 This is at no cost to you and you don’t need to do anything.
 All opinions are my own.